 Original Posting Date: July 17, 2018

 DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 Hues of green will be very popular during the fall and winter seasons.
 Dark olive, in particular, is a color to watch out for when it comes to interior design.
 It’s the perfect shade to add richness to a room.
-If you are looking to spice up your kitchen then I would recommend an olive kitchen.
-Paint your cabinets with the dark hue to create a luxurious and warm look.
+If you are looking to spice up your kitchen then I would recommend an olive green kitchen.
+Paint your cabinets with a dark hue to create a luxurious and warm look.
+No matter what style you want to design your kitchen after, olive green can get the job done.
 If you’re still unsure about painting your kitchen green, then check out the three reasons why you should just in time for fall!